 Erica received her Master of Public Administration degree at the New York University Robert F. Wagner School of Public Service in May.
 She is also a huge New York Mets fans!

 Like what you’re reading?
-Please consider making a small donation to support my coverage of women in sports.
+Support my coverage of women in sports by clicking here.